w3f/polguard/packages/config/CONFIG_GUIDE.md

 Every configuration must have:
 1. At least one group
+2. At least one account set in the `accountSets` section
-2. Each group must have:
+3. Each group must have:
    - `chains` (directly or from defaults)
    - `monitors` (directly or from defaults)
    - `notifications` (directly or from defaults)
-   - At least one account
+   - `accountSet` field referencing an account set name

 ## Default Settings